 's new HTML5 client, either, being that it requires a more powerful machine than the Java-based version does.
 Ironically, the access of HTML5 across all different devices is limited because of the power needed to run it.
 Luckily, I have done my homework when it comes to browser-based games and so have plenty to choose from when it comes to MMOs on almost any of my portables.

 franchise over to RT, but I think that even Microsoft fans are waiting to see what will happen to the OS before letting out their breath.
 Even though the popular OS-maker has confirmed RT's future and has released a preview version that improves the experience, once the rumor mill starts rolling, the damage may be irreversible.

 one.
 At that point I was pointing to games on the browser, something I cover in my MMObility column all the time.
 Native RT game pickings are very slim at the moment, but here's hoping that a price drop and a bit of desperation mean that I'll be able to find a much healthier marketplace in the near future.

-Each week in MMObility, Beau Hindman dives into the murky waters of the most accessible and travel-friendly games around, including browser-based and smartphone MMOs.
+If not, there's always the Google Play store.Each week in MMObility, Beau Hindman dives into the murky waters of the most accessible and travel-friendly games around, including browser-based and smartphone MMOs.
 Join him as he investigates the best, worst, and most daring games to hit the smallest devices!
 Email him suggestions, or follow him on Twitter and Facebook.